 The Michael Devlin Scholarship

-The Michael Devlin Scholarship is awarded annually by the Maynooth Scholastic Trust to a Maynooth graduate, nominated by the Faculty of Theology, engaged in postgraduate studies at St Patrick’s College, Maynooth, or abroad.
+The Michael Devlin Scholarship is awarded annually by the Maynooth Scholastic Trust to a Maynooth graduate, nominated by the Faculty of Theology, engaged in postgraduate studies at St Patrick’s Pontifical University, Maynooth, or abroad.
 The Michael Devlin Scholarship is valued at €3,300.00.